AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 * [Dilated Convolution](https://www.quora.com/What-is-the-difference-between-dilated-convolution-and-convolution+stride): In this type of convolution, the filter expands.
 This is sometimes also called "Atrous" convolution, where "Atrous" comes from the french word "à trous" meaning "with holes".
 * [Causal Concolution](https://arxiv.org/abs/1803.01271): this term is rather vague, but a "causal" convolution means that there is no information leakage from future to past.
 * Fractional Upsampling: when the stride of the filter is less than 1 (S < 1).
 Then we end up a with a feature map size larger than the input layer size.

+## Problems with librosa:
+* I ran into an error using librosa, which wouldn't allow it to load audio files or read them.
+This github issue accurately describes this probem and offers solutions for different environments [`raise NoBackendError()`](https://github.com/librosa/librosa/issues/219).
+On windows however, [this](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) fixed it for me.
+Also, you'll need this for windows:
+	1. to open admin command prompt press Windows+X and select the admin prompt.
+	2. If it shows powershell instead of command prompt got to settings->personalize->change to command prompt